 My decision to enroll my child in another school in our school district that wasn’t our “neighborhood school” (Open Enrollment) was a difficult one.
 Long story short…

-My son was diagnosed with a mild ASD (autism spectrum disorder) at a very early age and was pretty far behind compared to other preschoolers when it came to socialization skills during his pre-K years (see related posts below for more on this).
+My son was diagnosed with a mild ASD (autism spectrum disorder) at a very early age and was pretty far behind compared to other preschoolers when it came to socialization skills during his pre-K years.
 Through exhaustive research, I found a school in my district I thought could help him more than his “neighborhood school” and chose the Open Enrollment option.

 The education/well-being of your child should always be the first factor considered when selecting School of Choice or Open Enrollment.
 That said, there are many other factors to also consider before you decide on the best school for your child.
 The pros and cons of Open Enrollment AND School of Choice to consider are more than academic, they’re social.
 I can now see the red flags that I didn’t even think of when making the decision to move my child to a different school in our district years ago.